steve-bush/me574_dispenser/README.md

 6. Close and save the new task.

 Lastly, the Arduino [code](https://github.com/steve-bush/me574_dispenser/tree/master/dispenser) will need to be uploaded to either an Arduino Nano or Mega.

-## Printing

-Use whatever printing software you prefer for slicing the STL files.
-We used Cura for our own set up to get usable G code.
-We used PLA+ at 225 C ejection temperature, 75 C bed temperature, 55% infill, a wall count of 3, and 45mm/s of print speed.

-## Assembly

-1. Watch instruction [video](https://youtu.be/RnLYFoYw21w) for more information on the following steps.
-2. Assemble PCB board according to schematic provided.
-3. Drill 3/8in hole into top corner of sanitizer bottle.
-4. Assemble Base Lid to Top using provided dowel pins.
-5. Route USB cable through base inserting mini USB through bottom of base leaving 3 in of cable through top of base.
-Make sure USB cable is secured into notch on bottom of base.
-6. Attach Pump to Pump Holder, making sure the suction port of the pump is at the base of the Pump Mount.
-7. Install tubing into pump outlet, use twisting motion for proper installation.
-8. Insert Pump and Pump mount into sanitizer bottle.
-Making sure that pump mount is sitting flush with the sanitizer bottle and pump outlet is facing towards hole in bottle.
-9. Route wiring from pump and tubing through grommet hole in sanitizer bottle from the inside of the bottle to the outside.
-10. Slide grommet over electrical cable beyond heat shrink tubing, then squeeze and insert tubing through grommet.
-11. Insert grommet securely into hole of bottle.
-12. Install grommet into sanitizer bottle.
-13. Install sanitizer bottle into base with tubing towards right side of base when viewing from bottle side.
-14. Insert LED holder into Top.
-15. Mount assembled Base Lid and Top to the base using 2 of the provided screws, making sure USB cable and tubing is routed through slot in base and to not overtighten screws.
-16. Flip assembly onto top.
-17. Route tubing to far side of Top ensuring enough tube is allowed to reach nozzle.
-18. Plug USB cord into Arduino Nano on PCB Board.
-19. Insert PCB board into Top above tubing and secure with 2 of the provided screws making sure that the red/green Led is secured into LED holder and tubing and wiring is not pinched.
-20. Install top cover making sure tubing is aligned with nozzle.
-21. Plug in motor to motor wire from PCB board with correct polarity.
-22. Install sanitizer bottle lid onto bottle.
-23. Install mid cover onto front of sanitizer.
-24. Plug in USB to 5V 1A power source or Computer USB port.